Scientific law: Overview

 Like theories and hypotheses, laws make predictions; specifically, they predict that new observations will conform to the given law.
 Laws can be falsified if they are found in contradiction with new data.

 Some laws are only approximations of other more general laws, and are good approximations with a restricted domain of applicability.
 For example, Newtonian dynamics (which is based on Galilean transformations) is the low-speed limit of special relativity (since the Galilean transformation is the low-speed approximation to the Lorentz transformation).
 Similarly, the Newtonian gravitation law is a low-mass approximation of general relativity, and Coulomb's law is an approximation to quantum electrodynamics at large distances (compared to the range of weak interactions).
 In such cases it is common to use the simpler, approximate versions of the laws, instead of the more accurate general laws.

 Laws are constantly being tested experimentally to increasing degrees of precision, which is one of the main goals of science.
 The fact that laws have never been observed to be violated does not preclude testing them at increased accuracy or in new kinds of conditions to confirm whether they continue to hold, or whether they break, and what can be discovered in the process.
 It is always possible for laws to be invalidated or proven to have limitations, by repeatable experimental evidence, should any be observed.
 Well-established laws have indeed been invalidated in some special cases, but the new formulations created to explain the discrepancies generalize upon, rather than overthrow, the originals.
-That is, the invalidated laws have been found to be only close approximations, to which other terms or factors must be added to cover previously unaccounted-for conditions, e.g. very large or very small scales of time or space, enormous speeds or masses, etc. Thus, rather than unchanging knowledge, physical laws are better viewed as a series of improving and more precise generalizations.
+That is, the invalidated laws have been found to be only close approximations, to which other terms or factors must be added to cover previously unaccounted-for conditions, e.g. very large or very small scales of time or space, enormous speeds or masses, etc. This, rather than unchanging knowledge, physical laws are better viewed as a series of improving and more precise generalizations.

 Properties

 Scientific laws are typically conclusions based on repeated scientific experiments and observations over many years and which have become accepted universally within the scientific community.
-A scientific law is "inferred from particular facts, applicable to a defined group or class of phenomena, and expressible by the statement that a particular phenomenon always occurs if certain conditions be present."
+A scientific law is "inferred from particular facts, applicable to a defined group or class of phenomena, and expressible by the statement that a particular phenomenon always occurs if certain conditions be present".
 The production of a summary description of our environment in the form of such laws is a fundamental aim of science.

 Several general properties of scientific laws, particularly when referring to laws in physics, have been identified.
 Scientific laws are: